 Summary: The papers of Philadelphia art historian and writer Charles Henry Hart date from 1774-1930, bulk 1888-1918, and measure 6.1 linear feet.
 Found within the papers are correspondence, subject files, scattered personal business records, a file of images of art work, notes and writings, and printed material.
 The subject files include letters from art historians, art collectors, dealers, and gallery owners.

-Biographical/Historical Note: Charles Henry Hart Art (1847-1918) was a historian, lawyer, writer, and director, Pennsylvania Academy of the Fine Arts, 1882-1904.
-He published widely on the subject of eighteenth and nineteenth-century portraiture in the United States.
+Charles Henry Hart (1847-1918) was an art historian, lawyer, writer, and director of the Pennsylvania Academy of the Fine Arts from 1885-1904.
+He worked primarily in the Philadelphia area and published widely on the subject of eighteenth and nineteenth-century portraiture in America.

 The Charles Henry Hart papers were donated anonymously in 1971.

 Also found in the Archives of American Art are 2 volumes of an autograph collection compiled by Charles Henry Hart.